kougianos/rest-api-aggregator/README.md

 ##### AS-3: as COMPANY, I want service calls to be scheduled periodically even if the queue is not full to prevent overly-long response times.
 A configurable QueueScheduler bean has been created for this user story, which can be enabled/disabled through application properties.
-Also a custom `FedexQueue extends LinkedBlockingQueue<String>` has replaced the queues.
+Also a custom `CustomQueue extends LinkedBlockingQueue<String>` has replaced the queues.
 This custom queue has an extra field
 ```java
 private Instant oldestElementInsertTimestamp;
 ```